 The Doberman Pinscher is muscular, strong and compact.
 The Doberman Pinscher, also known by different names such as "Dobie" and "Doberman", is among the medium-sized breeds.
 It has a stylish appearance with its short, smooth and hard structured fur.
 It is a magnificent breed that combines grace, strength, speed and endurance.
 They attract the attention of animal lovers with their perfect physical structure and sharp intelligence.
 You should know that this dog, which has positive as well as negative thoughts about it, is quite smart and stands out with its protective nature.
 You can turn the Doberman breed into a good-natured dog with good training, or you can make it rebellious, vicious and aggressive.
 Apart from the genetic structure of your dog, the way of training also plays a very important role in its development.
+In this article you will learn all about The Doberman Pinscher features and care.

 Worker, Guard, Working Dog